mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: struct CcPathNode * alt

-        Link to alternative to this path segment.
+        Link to alternative to this path node.

         Alternative paths are used when there are multiple possible interactions with encountered piece.